 - Health workforce

-Alongside this she is working to promote the team’s research and influence practice including working with NHS Improvement to update staffing guidance and being Lead Editor of Evidence Briefs that are published in the Nursing Times.
+Alongside this she is working to promote the team’s research and influence practice including work with NHS Improvement to update staffing guidance (Professional judgement framework: a guide to applying professional judgement in nurse staffing reviews - ePrints Soton) and being Lead Editor of Evidence Briefs that are published in the Nursing Times.

-My teaching interests span research methods including critical appraisal/literature review, quantitative techniques (in particular operational research/data science) and safe staffing.
+My teaching interests span research methods including critical appraisal/literature review, quantitative techniques (in particular operational research/data science) and safe staffing/health workforce.
 Current teaching responsibilities:

 - Dean's Prize for Citizenship (2021)